Cognism | Blog | Connect

 YouTube repurposing

 Videos are great for engagement because they’re more immediate.
-I think many people, especially in our B2B sales audience, would rather watch a 5-minute video than read a 2-k-word blog on the same subject.
+Many people, especially in our B2B sales audience, would rather watch a 5-minute video than read a 2-k-word blog on the same subject.

-One thing to bear in mind with YouTube is that it’s the second-largest search engine in the world.
+One thing to remember with YouTube is that it’s the second-largest search engine in the world.
 When you want to look for something, where do you go?
 You go to Google first and YouTube second.

 It’s one of the top places where people go to find content and ideas, so you really have to be on there.